duckhai1/RentingAndroidAppDraft/docs/database/api.md

 Stored procedures
 ===

-`getBookingInfo(IN inBookingId, OUT statusCode)`
----
-Query all the attributes of a single booking identitfied by the given booking id.

-**Parameters:**
-+ `inBookingId - VARCHAR(100)` is an alphanumeric chararacters sequence that uniquely identitfy a booking.
-+ `statusCode - INT` is set by the database and indicates whether any error happened during the execution:
-	+ *200 - SUCCESS*
-	+ *465 - INVALID BOOKING ID*

-**Return:** `R(bookingId, createdAt, bookingDate, bookingStartTime, bookingEndTime, isPaid, cityId, sportCenterId,courtId, playerId)`

-`getSportCenterInfo(IN inSportCenterId, IN inCityId, OUT statusCode)`
----
-Query all the attributes of a single sport center identitfied by the given sportCenterId and cityId.

-**Parameters:**
-+ `inSportCenterId - VARCHAR(100)` is an alphanumeric chararacters sequence that uniquely identitfy a sport center in a given city.
-+ `inCityId - VARCHAR(100)` is an alphanumeric chararacters sequence that uniquely identitfy a city.
-+ `statusCode - INT` is set by the data and indicates whether any error happended during the execution:
-	+ *200 - SUCCESS*
-	+ *460 - INVALID CITY ID*
-	+ *461 - INVALID SPORT CENTER ID*

-**Return:** `R(sportCenterId, cityId)`

-`getPlayerBookings(IN inPlayerId, OUT statusCode)`
----
-Query all the attributes of a single player's booking identified by the given player id.

-**Parameter:**
-+ `inPlayerId - VARCHAR(100)` is an alphanumeric characters sequence that uniquely identify a player.
-+ `satusCode - INT` is set by the data and indicates whether any error happended during the execution:
-    + *200 - SUCCESS*
-    + *464 - INVALID PLAYERID*

-**Return** `R(bookingId, createdAt, bookingDate, bookingStartTime, bookingEndTime, isPaid, cityId, sportCenterId, courtId, playerId)`

-`getPlayerInfo(IN inPlayerId, OUT statusCode)`
----
-Query all the attributes of a single player's information identified by the given player id.

-**Parameter:**
-+ `inPlayerId - VARCHAR(100)` is an alphanumeric characters sequence that uniquely identify a player.
-+ `statusCode - INT` is set by the data and indicates whether any error happended during the execution:
-    + *200 - SUCCESS*
-    + *464 - INVALID PLAYERID*

-**Return** `R(playerId)`

 `getCourtBookings(IN inCourtId, IN inCityId, IN inSportCenterId, IN inBookingDate, OUT statusCode)`
 ---
 Query all the attributes of a court booking identified by the given courtId, cityId, sportCenterId, bookingDate.